FLASH SALE: Get 10% OFF all Rome & Vatican Passes through Tuesday, December 11th, 2018. Follow the link to learn more!

-Before making our first journey to the Eternal City, we considered the city passes Rome had to offer.
+Before making our first journey to the Eternal City, we considered the sightseeing passes Rome had to offer.
 The first pass we found was the Roma Pass.
-It looked like a great pass on its own, but there seemed to be a few things missing.
+It looked like a great pass on its own, but there was one major problem.
 Like any first time traveler to Rome, we really wanted to visit Vatican City as well.
 Since the Roma Pass didn’t offer any special discounts to Vatican properties, we continued our search for a pass that did.

 Enter the OMNIA Vatican and Rome Card.

 Is the Roma Pass Worth It?

 What sets the OMNIA Vatican and Rome Card apart is the OMNIA Vatican Card.
 In addition to everything you get with the Roma Pass, you also receive free admission and Fast Track Entry to the top attractions in Vatican City, including the Sistine Chapel, the Vatican Museums, and St. Peter’s Basilica.
 So, if you’re looking for the best city pass in Rome, I’d go with the OMNIA Vatican and Rome Card.

 How Does the Roma Pass Work?

 With the OMNIA Vatican and Rome Card, you’ll use each pass at specific locations.
 Use the Roma Pass for admission to important sites throughout Rome, many of which include Fast Track Entry.
 This card also acts as your public transportation pass for bus fares and subway rides.
 Simply swipe your card on the way in, and you’re good to go.

 Admission to 2 of the following 6 locations is included with the Roma Pass portion of your travel card.
 You’ll also receive a discounted admission rate at those you don’t choose, plus discounts on admission at about 30 other sites.
 (Current as of May 2017)

 - The Colosseum